AJSahagun/CS414-KNN-Activity1/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+The project consists of three main Python scripts:

+1. `testing_attr.py`: Tests different feature combinations to find the most accurate set of features for prediction.
+2. `KNN.py`: Implements the KNN algorithm for both classification and regression tasks.
+3. `Visualizer.py`: Provides data visualization capabilities, including 2D and 3D plots of the classification results.

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites